fr0xy/AntSimulator/README.md

 # Ant Simulator
 Curently in developpement
 ## Game
-    Product an ant simulation where you can play one ant and learn about ants while playing You will be able to play every types of ant: worker, male, female, warrior.
+    This is an ant simulation where you can play one ant and learn about ants while playing You will be able to play every types of ant: worker, male, female, warrior.
 ## Screenshots
 Pheromones OK: